gagan3012/Flask_V1/Updated_readme.md

 DB_NAME=postgres
 ```

 If these are not set, the system defaults to SQLite (`database.db`).
+To connect to PostgreSQL, ensure these variables are correctly set.
+Please contact me for the Supabase credentials if needed.

 ### Step 5: Test Locally